 Use graphic organizers to challenge students, make learning exciting, and raise academic achievement!

-Graphic organizers have proven to be successful tools for helping students more readily understand and retain information.
+Graphic organizers have proven to be successful tools for helping students develop their critical and creative thinking skills.
 This research-based resource shows how graphic organizers can improve teaching practices, help differentiate instruction in the classroom, and raise learning outcomes for all students, including English language learners and students with learning disabilities.

 The author presents graphic organizers for nine types of thinking processes based on Bloom's taxonomy and offers examples of how to apply the graphic organizers in different subject areas and grade levels.
 This hands-on guide demonstrates how teachers can: